Author: Dawid Adach

-Backend is used to store the data and it's processing.
-If you finished a previous tutorial where we have built a Todo App, you probably have noticed that after refreshing a browser, our data were lost.
+The back—end is used to store the data and it's processing.
+If you finished a previous tutorial where we have built a Todo App, you probably have noticed that after refreshing a browser, data was lost.
 That's because Angular doesn't store the data itself.
-Instead, it uses an Application Programming Interface (API) to connect to the Back-end system and store data there.
+Instead, it uses an Application Programming Interface (API) to connect to the back-end system and store data there.

-API is a set of functions and/or procedures exposed locally or globally that allows the other applications/clients to create/manipulate/obtain certain data from a server.
+An API (Application Programming Interface) is a set of functions and/or procedures exposed locally or globally, that allows other applications/clients to create/manipulate/obtain certain data or services from a server.
 Although it might sound scary, it's actually quite simple.
 Let me illustrate it on a real-life example.
 Each API has certain endpoints and operations.
-We can call (call = send a request) different endpoints with.
+We can call (call = send a request) different endpoints with different parameters (payload/data).

 Now, imagine a harbor.
-Yes, harbor like this one:
+Yes, a harbor like this one: